openhab-scripters/openhab-helper-libraries/Sphinx/Guides/Rules.rst

     More information on logging can be found on the :doc:`../Guides/Logging` page.

     Snippets of code can be found in :ref:`Guides/But How Do I:But How Do I...?`.
-    Examples of rule functions with side-by-side comparison with DSL rules can be found in the :ref:`Examples`.
+    Examples of rule functions with side-by-side comparison with DSL rules can be found in the :ref:`Examples/Examples:Examples`.

     .. tabs::